blakmagjick/BooksomBuddies-Flask/README.md

 ## Suggested Functionality From Test Users
 [x] Original Poster can delete any comments on their post. \
+[ ] Send out an email after registration to confirm it went through

 ## Bugs/Unsolved Problems
 [ ] When someone who doesn’t have a profile logs in, the Create New Profile component doesn’t show up until the page is refreshed.